MathildeFogPerez/ancestree/README.md

-AncesTree: a dnaml immunoglobulin lineage tree visualizer
+AncesTree: an interactive immunoglobulin lineage tree visualizer
 =============
-AncesTree is a Graphic User Interface (GUI) that displays immunoglobulin lineage trees processed by dnaml from PHYLIP package.
+AncesTree is a Graphic User Interface (GUI) that displays immunoglobulin lineage trees processed by dnaml from PHYLIP package or by IgPhyML (https://igphyml.readthedocs.io/en/latest/overview.html).

 AncesTree is distributed as a cross-platform application (jar file) that can run under Windows, Linux and Mac OS.